BNoone/FfM_Water_Management4Trees/README.md

 ## Author

-Built as a hands-on portfolio project to demonstrate end-to-end data pipeline design - from open data ingestion through ETL, automation, and interactive visualisation - applied to a real urban climate adaptation question.
+Built a hands-on dashboard to demonstrate end-to-end data pipeline design: from open data ingestion through ETL, automation, and interactive visualisation.
+Goal: application of data to a real urban climate adaptation question.